 Visit to M.T.V.:

 The students had the chance to tour all Beirut Media Zone’ studios including the Studio Vision production company and the M.T.V.
-They were introduced to the technical work “behind the scene” and learned on how the shows are being produced.
-They also had the chance to access the live morning show program studio and appeared for couple of seconds live on TV.
+They were introduced to the technical work “behind the scene” and learned how the shows are being produced.
+They also had the chance to access the live morning show program studio.

 Visit to Hawwat Woods:

 The students had the chance to tour the factory of Hawat Woods in Fidar and got introduced to the production line from A to Z. The students also visited the storage hangars whereby they checked the different types of wood (Swedish, African, Romanian, German, Russian, and Lebanese) from different trees (Oak, Walnut, Cedar etc.).